TigerDetails - EVERYTHING Joe Brady said about LSU's new offense

 “Steve and myself are always asking Joe for what his thoughts are.
 Because at the end of the day, you can really believe in the scheme but if the quarterback doesn’t feel comfortable, are you really going to get what you want out of it?
 I don’t think you should have to force plays.

 “We’ve gone through this summer putting in some new plays and new ideas.
-Next Wednesday, we’re going to sit down at least from a passing game and go through what do you feel comfortable with.
-Or are you seeing this the way we’re seeing it.
-What can we do to help you and vice versa.
+Next Wednesday, we’re going to sit down at least from a passing game and go through `what do you feel comfortable with?
+Are you seeing this the way we’re seeing it?
+What can we do to help you and vice versa?

-“I think it’s important going into games sitting down the night before the game you’re going through it with the quarterback, what are you comfortable.
-Third-and-four to six, what are your favorite plays?
+“I think it’s important going into games sitting down the night before the game you’re going through it with the quarterback. `What are you comfortable with?
+Third-and-four to six, what are your favorite plays?'
 At the end of the day, we’re going to call it, but he has to be the one to execute it.
 We’re huge with all our quarterbacks having input.”

 On what type offensive line he prefers: